marda-alliance/FAIRtrain/module-idea.md

 (e.g., Beautiful Soup for XML and HTML documents in Python, rvest and xml2 in R)

-## M2: Data integration (taking data from other groups/work, integrate experimental and computational work)
+## M2: Data integration (taking data from other groups/work, integrating experimental and computational work)

 ### L1: Data cleaning